buildpacks/rfcs/text/0000-export-to-oci.md

 In order to validate the feasibility of the proposed feature, we developed a proof of concept with one of the most important side effects this capability can add into the project: **Removing the Daemon Support**.
 You can also check a recording with the demo in the following [link](https://drive.google.com/file/d/1W1125OHuyUlx88BRroUTLBfrFHhFM5A9/view?usp=sharing)

 As mentioned earlier, if we want to remove the daemon support in the Lifecycle, then all the responsibility to deal with it goes into the platforms implementors, that means, for example:
-- Pull the require dependencies (runtime image for example), save them on disk in OCI layout format and pass it through the lifecycle using the `<oci-dir>` parameter
+- Pull the require dependencies (runtime image for example), save them on disk in OCI layout format and pass it through the lifecycle using the `<layout-dir>` parameter
 - Push the application image (exported in OCI layout format) into the Daemon, because that is what users are expecting.

 During the proof of concept implementation I choose to use [skopeo](https://github.com/containers/skopeo) tool to solve the problem of interacting with the Daemon.
 The reason to do it was **simplicity** for the PoC developed but we believe this is a good subject to talk about with the community.